isc-projects/kea/doc/sphinx/arm/admin.rst

 updated, new database schemas are introduced to facilitate new features and correct discovered issues with the existing schemas.

-Each version of Kea expects a particular structure in the backend and checks for this by examining the version of the database it is using.
+Each version of Kea expects a particular schema structure and checks for this by examining the version of the database it is using.
+Separate version numbers are maintained for the schemas, independent of the version of Kea itself.
+It is possible that the schema version will stay the same through several Kea revisions; similarly, it is possible that the version of the schema may go up several revisions during a single Kea version upgrade.
+Versions for each backend type are also independent, so an increment in the MySQL backend version does not imply an increment in that of PostgreSQL.

-Separate version numbers are maintained for the backends, independent of the version of Kea itself.
-It is possible that the backend version will stay the same through several Kea revisions; similarly, it is possible that the version of the backend may go up several revisions during a single Kea version upgrade.
-Versions for each backend are also independent, so an increment in the MySQL backend version does not imply an increment in that of PostgreSQL.
+Schema versions are specified in a major.minor format.
+For the most recent versions, the minor version is always zero and only the major version is incremented.

-Backend versions are specified in a major.minor format.
-The minor number is increased when there are backward-compatible changes introduced: for example, when a new index is added.
-It is desirable but not mandatory to apply such a change; running an older backend version is possible.
+Historically, the minor version used to be incremented when backward-compatible changes were introduced to the schema: for example - when a new index is added.
-(Although, in the example given, running without the new index may introduce a performance penalty.)
-On the other hand, the major number is increased when an incompatible change is introduced: for example, an extra column is added to a table.
-If Kea attempts to run on a backend that is too old (as indicated by a mismatched backend major version number), it will fail; administrative action is required to upgrade the backend.
+This was opposed to incrementing the major version which implied an incompatible schema change: for example - changing the type of an existing column.
+If Kea attempts to run on a schema that is too old, as indicated by a mismatched schema version, it will fail; administrative action is required to upgrade the schema.

 .. _kea-admin: